card

 • The Mongolian ger's door always faces south.

-• The northern part of the house is the most honorable and sacred part.
+• The northern part of the gers\yurts is the most honorable and sacred part.
 In the northern part, you will find a lot of the more important and respected items, such as the gods and their offerings, or the prizes and rewards of racehorses, horse-related items, and family photos.

 • As nomadic people, we are very hospitable and welcoming, so visitors and guests are often met with open arms and warm welcomes without the need to notify us in advance or the need to knock on the door.